alejandroriosgarcia/FitnessApp/README.md

 GENERAL HEALTH AND FITNESS APP (STRUCTURED FOR MY USE CASES)

+**I don't have mock data, so app works best when ran on physical device**

 Must have features:
 - Tracking steps (Automatically)
 - Tracking calories burned (Automatically)